CS 267 - Automated Verification - Winter 2016

 This course will cover automated verification techniques focusing

-mainly on model checking and for software verification.
+mainly on model checking and software verification.

 The tentative list of topics include: